leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Is ChatGPT a General-Purpose Natural Language Processing Task Solver?
 - Benchmarking Large Language Models for News Summarization
 - News Summarization and Evaluation in the Era of GPT-3
+- Is ChatGPT A Good Translator?
+Yes With GPT-4 As The Engine